magoodsell/Matthew_Goodsell_resume/docs/index.md

 * Used paired coding method to create a python function that detects potential centers of support beams in point cloud data
 * Created visuals and reports in R to provide insights and understanding of test results
-* Used Rmarkdown to render an HTML documet to display test results to client
+* Used Rmarkdown to render an HTML document to display test results to client

 `April - July 2020`